-Since mid-September the Bunker has welcomed Alison, a high school co-op student with a passion for history.
-For the past 4 months Alison has been working on a new exhibit which has filled our “Treasures from the Diefenbunker” display case.
+From September until January 2020, the Bunker welcomed Alison, a high school co-op student with a passion for history.
+For 4 months Alison worked on a new exhibit which has filled our “Treasures from the Diefenbunker” display case.

-During her 4 months here Alison performed research, explored the archives, and, like any true museum nerd, got to pick her artifacts for display from our artifact vault.
+During her 4 months here Alison performed research, explored the archives, and got to pick her artifacts for display from our artifact vault.

 Alison’s original topic when she first began research was going to be on the Dosimeter, a small pocket sized instrument that measures the amount of exposure to ionizing radiation.
 This was what sparked the idea to look further into radiation.